 - Antonio Vivaldi – L’Inverno – Winter, Op.
 8, RV 297 (Level 80)

-Although this list of major and minor scales is not exhaustive, as there are many more variants of scales to learn on the piano, it will give you a great foundation to begin learning some music theory and practicing improvisation.
-Once you have learned these scales from memory, improvising, and playing along to your favorite songs by ear will become so much easier.
-If you want to learn more about scales dive deep and look at blues scales and jazz scales.
+You probably feel exhausted at this point.
+Don’t be!
+This list of major and minor scales is far from being exhaustive.
+There are many more scales to learn, and there are many more exercises to learn the plethora of scales existing in our universe.
+What this article aims at is to give you a great foundation in basic music theory and a start to practicing improvisation.
+Once you really know these scales by heart and can play them without much thinking, improvising and playing along to your favorite songs by ear will become so much easier.
+If you want to learn more about scales, dive deeply into blues scales and jazz scales.

 Download all Major and Minor scales as free PDF